goliatone/wee-things-workshop/README.md

 >The CP210x USB to UART Bridge Virtual COM Port (VCP) drivers are required for device operation as a Virtual COM Port to facilitate host communication with CP210x products.

 In order for your computer to communicate with the devkit you need to have installed special drivers.
 You can find the download [link here][silabs-drivers].
+The bash script already downloaded the image file into your bin folder so open it up and follow the install instructions.

 The ESP8266 runs a Lua interpreter and you can send in commands and read out results over serial.

 _NOTE:_

 This requires your computer to restart, save your work.

 #### esptool